sivadasrajan/Nordly/README.md

 <br />

+Nordles is a web app to list all information about startups and helps its users to make financial contributions to the startups they like.
+It tries to improve discoverability of startups and it's services/products by making it available at one place and enabling search by categor, products,and services.
+Also it functions as a platform to financially contribute to Startups either in big or small amounts.

 # 🧐 Project philosophy

-> The Nordles web application is build upon the idea startup ,actually it functions like directory forstartup .This list all startups currently running .
+> The Nordles web application is build upon the idea startup.
+It functions as a directory for startups .This list all startups currently running .
 Well the  app is more than that ; it encourages you to enhance the startup by funding .You can easily contribute to a startup through Nordles.It makes the whole procedures of funding hasslefree.
 > Nordles can help you cut down your time, cost, and effort to find a startup.which means without creating a user account for doners.
 > The best part, it’s straightforward to set it up!here however we wish to show you some our application feature.